AlbertovanEckeveld/albertovaneckeveld/README.md

 # Hi there, I'm Alberto van Eckeveld 👋

-## About Me
+## A passionate Cybersecurity student from The Netherlands
-I'm a passionate Cybersecurity student with a love for learning technologies and creating.
+I'm a passionate Cybersecurity student with a love for learning technologies and programming.

 ## Skillset
 - **Languages:** Python and Java (learning: C/C++ and assembly)